framps/raspiBackupDoc/en/src/introduction.md

   * Introduction of *GitHub* as a question and problem interaction tool
   * Live installation of *raspiBackup* with the menu-driven installer

-The slides used there can be read [here](https://raspibackup.linux-tips-and-tricks.de/wp-content/uploads/simple-file-list/raspiBackup_de.pdf).
+The slides used there can be downloaded for reading [here](https://raspibackup.linux-tips-and-tricks.de/wp-content/uploads/simple-file-list/raspiBackup_de.pdf).

-Many more videos on all kinds of topics related to *raspiBackup* can be found in the [raspiBackup-Channel](https://www.youtube.com/@raspiBackup).
+Many more videos on all kinds of *raspiBackup* topics can be found in the [raspiBackup-Channel](https://www.youtube.com/@raspiBackup).

-<a name="kontakt"></a>
+<a name="contact"></a>
 ## Contact options

 * Click [![GitHub](images/icons/GitHub-Mark-32px.png)](https://github.com/framps/raspiBackup/issues),
   to create questions or problems about *raspiBackup* as "Issues" on *GitHub*.
   The issues can also be created in German.
-  This allows you to track questions and problem reports and receive notifications of answers.
+  This way you can track questions and problem reports and receive a notification about answers.

 * Click [![Facebook](images/icons/FB-f-Logo__blue_29.png)](https://www.facebook.com/raspiBackup/),
   to find out about current activities and peripheral information about *raspiBackup* on Facebook.